UOB-Kay Hian: S$3 billion money laundering case in 2023

 On 4 July 2025, UOB Kay Hian was handed S$2.85 million in penalty by the Monetary Authority of Singapore (MAS) for flouting anti-money laundering controls related to the 2023 money laundering case involving more than S$3 billion in assets.
-The 10 criminals were reportedly part of the Fujian gang, an organised crime syndicate originally from China’s Fujian province who washed more than S$3 billion in illicit funds and using multiple passports to avoid detection.
+The 10 criminals were reportedly part of the Fujian gang, an organised crime syndicate originally from China’s Fujian province who washed more than S$3 billion in illicit funds and used multiple passports to avoid detection.
 All have been jailed, deported after serving their sentences and barred from re-entering Singapore.

 UOB Kay Hian did not adequately establish and corroborate the source of wealth of customers who posed a higher risk of money laundering, even though there were significant discrepancies in the documents they had provided.
 UOB Kay Hian also did not adequately investigate suspicious transactions flagged by its own system and fell short in following up on suspicious transaction reports filed against its customers.
 The institution failed to take adequate and timely risk mitigation measures, such as enhanced monitoring and reviewing the customers’ risk classification.
-In additional, UOB Kay Hian failed to implement adequate policies or processes for rating money laundering risks presented by some of its customers.
-This led to mis-rating of the risks and affected its ability to address higher money laundering risks presented by several persons of interest.
+In addition, UOB Kay Hian failed to implement adequate policies or processes for rating money laundering risks presented by some of its customers.
+This led to misrating of the risks and affected its ability to address higher money laundering risks presented by several persons of interest.